YanningDai/Tutorial_for_Robot_V3_Assembly/README.md

 2. Attach the Beam to Power Module box:

-&emsp;&emsp;Melt and embed two threaded inserts into the beam (see Video 2).
+&emsp;&emsp;Embed two threaded inserts into the beam by melting the top of the beam (see Video 2).

 &emsp;&emsp;Use screws to secure the beam to the power module box in the position shown:

 &emsp;&emsp;<img src="https://github.com/user-attachments/assets/c46cbcc9-697a-4f33-8560-ff3afe52a364" width="600">

-&emsp;&emsp;Assemble the power board onto the beam with screws; placing the FPGA underneath it, between the bottom PCB and the power board.
+&emsp;&emsp;Assemble the limit switch board onto the beam with screws; placing the FPGA underneath it, between the bottom PCB and the limit switch board.

-&emsp;&emsp;(Temporary note: I'm not sure about the name of this board, and it’s currently referred to as the power board.)

 3. Solder 5V power wires: